The legendary folk-rock outfit Fairport Convention at the Union Chapel in London.

 Drama about a group of teenagers in the beautiful sun-soaked town of Falcon Beach

-The intrepid sleuth tries to track down two industrialists who have disappeared.
+The intrepid sleuth tries to track down the crew and passengers of a plane.

-The Falcon visits LA for a vacation, but soon becomes involved in a murder case.
+The Falcon visits Los Angeles on holiday, but soon becomes involved in a murder case.

 The Falcon discovers a brand new painting by an artist believed dead for 15 years.

-The Falcon's vacation is disturbed by a child claiming that she is a virtual prisoner.
+The Falcon's holiday is disturbed by a child claiming that she is a virtual prisoner.

 When a Texan millionaire rancher dies in a New York nightclub, the Falcon investigates.